EmAstro/FindingChartGenerator/README.md

 This script use massively ds9 (http://ds9.si.edu/site/Home.html).

 ALWAYS double check the output, there is no warranty for absence of bugs.
+If you find one, please, contact me here: https://emastro.github.io/contact.html

 You can check for options with: